techidaily/site-youtube-data/source/_posts/ed-decode-youtube-shorts-a-complete-breakdown-for-2024.md

 <img height="0" width="0" src="https://ephamedtechinc.pxf.io/i/5597632/2137207/26400" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

+## Part 3: How do you Write a Description on YouTube Shorts?

+Let’s talk about ways to write a YouTube shorts description with easy to follow steps:

+**Step 1**: At first you need to open the YouTube homepage and select a Library in the bottom right corner of the screen.

+**Step 2**: Once you do that now click on any of your Videos.

+**Step 3**: Then after pick a YouTube shorts video where you want to add a description and click on the three dots beside it.
+You would find a menu where click on edit.

+**Step 4**: Now you can add the relevant YouTube shorts description and tags.
+Then click on save and you are all done.

+So you can follow above mentioned easy step guidance and write the most iconic YouTube shorts description on your channel.

 ## Part 4: Tips for Writing Effective YouTube Shorts Description

 There are some of the key points to keep in mind while writing a [YouTube shorts](https://tools.techidaily.com/wondershare/filmora/download/) description.
 All these tips would surely help your videos gain more views.